2010–2014 NCAA conference realignment

-The 2010–2014 NCAA conference realignment was a set of extensive changes in conference membership at all three levels of NCAA competition—Division I, Division II, and Division III—beginning in the 2010–11 academic year.

-Most of these changes involved conferences in the Football Bowl Subdivision (FBS) of Division I. Every FBS conference, as well as the ranks of FBS independents, gained and/or lost football members, and the Mid-American Conference was the only FBS conference whose all-sports membership did not change.
-Most notably, the old Big East Conference split into football-sponsoring and non-football sponsoring conferences in 2013 with the establishment of the American Athletic Conference, now known as the American Conference, and the new Big East Conference, while the Western Athletic Conference became the first Division I FBS conference to drop football since the Big West Conference did so in 2000.
+The 2010–2014 NCAA conference realignment was initiated by Nebraska, Colorado, Missouri, and Texas A&M leaving the Big 12 Conference for the Big 10 Conference, Pac-12 Conference, and Southeastern Conference, resulting in a chain-reaction of extensive changes in conference membership at all three divisions of NCAA competition beginning in the 2010–11 academic year, with over 120 schools changing conference affiliations during this round of realignment, spurred on by increasing evaluations of power conference television media deals.
+Most of these changes involved conferences in the Football Bowl Subdivision (FBS) of Division I. Every FBS conference gained and/or lost football members, and the Mid-American Conference was the only FBS conference whose all-sports membership did not change.
+Most notably, two football conferences faced collapse, the old Big East Conference which split into football-sponsoring and non-football sponsoring branches in 2013 with the establishment of the American Athletic Conference, now known as the American Conference for football-focused members, and the new Big East Conference for basketball-focused members, and the Western Athletic Conference which became the first Division I FBS conference to drop football since the Big West Conference did so in 2000.
+The raiding of other conferences by the Power Five conferences emphasized the differences in scale between programs and conferences, establishing a new era in college sports into the 2010s decade.